ml4tp/tcoq/README.md

 # Traced Coq

-Please follow this link to see [Traced Coq](TCOQ_README.md).
-The items below is the README for Coq.
+Traced Coq, or TCoq, is a modification to Coq 8.6.1 that dumps out all the intermediate proof states encountered in a proof as data structures for the purpose of applying machine learning.
+Please follow this link to see (Traced Coq)[TCOQ_README.md].

+The README for Coq is below.

 # Coq
 Coq is a formal proof management system.
 It provides a formal language to write